The Best of Sherlock Holmes

 Manuscript photos courtesy of Sotheby's.

-My thanks to Kalika Sands at Sotheby's, and to Peter E. Blau, Andrew Malec, and Dick Sveum for their assistance.
+My thanks to Kalika Sands at Sotheby's, and to Peter E. Blau, Andrew Malec, Ira Matetsky and Dick Sveum for their assistance.

-This page is based on information from the Sotheby's press release, the 1996 Sotheby's description for this item, and additional research.
+This page is based on information from the Sotheby's press release, their online catalog, and additional research.

 Related Pages